The Power of Whey Protein and Goal Setting for Fitness Results

 Medical conditions

-If you have any underlying medical conditions, you should always consult your healthcare provider before trying out any product.
-If you have diabetes, you should avoid products with added sugar, and for shakes, go for those low in carbohydrates.
+If you have any underlying medical conditions like high blood pressure, cardiovascular disease, or even kidney stones, you should consult your healthcare provider before trying out any product.
+If you have diabetes, you should avoid products with added sugar; for shakes, go for those low in carbohydrates.

 How to Stay Motivated and on Track